ethanc8/FRCLinuxDevKit/README.md

-# FRC Linux Development Kit
+# FRC Linux/macOS Development Kit

 This script will install all the necessary software to connect to the roboRIO from Linux or macOS.
 Currently, this includes:

 * WPILib
-* WPILib VSCode extension installation in existing IDE
+* WPILib VSCode extension installation in existing IDE (optional)
 * OpenDS (open-source driver station)

 Additionally, it also installs these useful FRC tools: